Georgia v. Smith: Appeal proceedings

 In 2007, one of the church's leaders said they still believe the Smiths are innocent, and that the church would "... support the Smiths in any way possible".
 The Church helped fund their legal appeals and solicited donations for them on the Internet.
 Attorney Manubir Singh Arora, who represented the Smiths at trial, will not be handling their appeal.
 He told reporters that he was surprised and impressed by the level of support the church had shown the couple.
 "Frankly they've helped out a ton," Arora said.
-"And while people may or may not agree with whatever their beliefs are or the weight loss issues, the fact someone is willing to stick it out with you during one of the worst cases and worst times shows they're decent people."
+"And while people may or may not agree with whatever their beliefs are or the weight loss issues, the fact someone is willing to stick it out with you during one of the worst cases and worst times shows they're [the convicted child murderers and abusers] decent people."

 The defendants did file a motion in Cobb County for new trial arguing the "ineffective assistance of counsel" of their defense lawyer, but that was denied on October 8, 2009.

 An appeal was then brought to the Supreme Court of Georgia.
-One focus for the appeal was an event during the closing argument from the prosecutors, when they turned down the lights in the courtroom, lit candles on a birthday cake, and sang "Happy Birthday to You".
+One focus for the appeal was an event during the closing argument from the prosecutors, when they turned down the lights in the courtroom, lit candles on a birthday cake, and sang "Happy Birthday to You," referencing Josef's birthdate.
 This appeal was denied on November 8, 2010, when the Supreme Court of Georgia on a 5–2 vote upheld the murder convictions and life prison sentences given to both Joseph and Sonya Smith.
 The dissenting opinion cited improper conduct of the trial judge for allowing the prosecutors to sing "Happy Birthday" to the deceased boy, as these "theatrics" were unfair and potentially prejudicial against the parents.

 A petition was filed on February 7, 2011, with the United States Supreme Court asking the Supreme Court to review the decisions made in the lower courts.
 This petition was denied on June 27, 2011.